 “Ringnecks” are basically considered mid-season migrants, migrating south later than some species, yet earlier than some others.
 They begin their departure from the breeding grounds in early September and are normally arriving on the wintering grounds in the southernmost states by mid-October, where numbers increase gradually for four to six weeks.
 Whether they spend the winter in the Atlantic states, Gulf Coast states, further west, adult and juvenile “ringnecks” gradually begin departing back toward the breeding grounds during February, March, and April.
 Capable of breeding after their first season, both juvenile and adult females often return to the same marshes where they previously nested or hatched, to again begin the cycle of courtship, breeding, and nesting.

 Bellrose, Frank C., 1976.
 Ducks, Geese and Swans of North America.

 Wildlife Management Institute, published by Stackpole books, Harrisburg, PA.
 17105.

-AUTHOR: Keith McCutcheon, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries
+Keith McCutcheon, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries